munificent/ui-as-code/Choices.md

 #### Pros

-*   **Some people really love the way markup looks.** It clearly says "declarative data to them".
+*   **Some people really love the way markup looks.** It clearly says "declarative data" to them.
 However, we sacrifice some of this when we introduce conditionals and tags inside attributes.
 We're potentially in the uncanny valley where it looks enough like HTML to make them expect it to be *exactly* like it, which we then confound.